splunk/observability-workshop/docs/lambda/springboot-apm.md

 ![APM-MENU](../images/lambda/springboot-apm/APM-monitor.png){: .zoom}

-We are now ready to start enabling APM.
+We are now ready to start enabling APM in our environment.

 ---
 ## 2. Update the settings in the spring boot app